 What is a Cohort Study?

 A cohort study is a longitudinal experimental design that follows a group of participants who share a defining characteristic.
 For example, a cohort study can select subjects who have exposure to a risk factor, are in the same profession, population or generation, or experience a particular event, such as a medical procedure.
 This design determines whether exposure to a risk factor affects an outcome.
+Cohort studies are a type of longitudinal study because they track the same set of subjects over time.

 For example, if researchers hypothesize that exposure to a chemical increases skin cancer, they can form a cohort based on exposure to that chemical.
 Then they follow the cohort and assess cancer rates relative to a comparison group without the exposure.